reginapizza/origami-image-service/README.md

 Configuration
 -------------

 We configure Origami Image Service using environment variables.
-In development, configurations are set in `docker-compose.yml`.
+In development, configurations are set in a `.env` file.
 In production, these are set through Heroku config.

   * `PORT`: The port to run the application on.
   * `NODE_ENV`: The environment to run the application in.
 One of `production`, `development` (default), or `test` (for use in automated tests).